renerocksai/gpt4all.zig/README.md

 This has the model download feature removed, that came with lots of dependencies.
 I haven't tested this code on Windows yet.

-**Please note**: This work merely adds a `build.zig` and is based on the excellent ones done by Nomic.ai:
+**Please note**: This work merely adds a `build.zig` and the automatic model download to the excellent work done by Nomic.ai:
 - [GPT4All](https://github.com/nomic-ai/gpt4all): Everything GPT4All
 - [gpt4all.cpp](https://github.com/zanussbaum/gpt4all.cpp): Source code of the
   chat client